The city of Cumming has debuted new logos for the Cumming City Center and new ways for the public to get involved with the project’s construction.

 In a social media post, the City of Cumming Police said drivers have been speeding more because there's less traffic on the highway.

-Citing the ongoing COVID-19 breakout, the Cumming Recreation & Parks Department announced Monday that it has extended its suspension of all programs and activities through Sunday, April 12.
+The Cumming Recreation and Parks Department has extended its closure of all programs and activities through Sunday, May 24.

 Citing “social distancing” and the extension of Gov. Brian Kemp’s shelter-in-place order due to the COVID-19 outbreak, Cumming said it is extending through April 30 the closure to the public of all city owned and operated facilities.